Smertig/banana/master/_sources/api/tg/types/inline_query_result_photo.rst.txt

    .. cpp:member:: string_t photo_url

    A valid URL of the photo.
-Photo must be in jpeg format.
+Photo must be in JPEG format.
 Photo size must not exceed 5MB

-   .. cpp:member:: string_t thumb_url
+   .. cpp:member:: string_t thumbnail_url

    URL of the thumbnail for the photo